Sveinung O. Flaaten

+He was born in Hitterdal Municipality (later spelled Heddal Municipality).
+He served as deputy mayor of Heddal Municipality in 1959-1960, and mayor that the municipality from 1960-1961.

 He was elected to the Norwegian Parliament from Telemark in 1961, but died before one year of his term had passed.
 He was replaced by Didrik Cappelen.

-Flaaten was previously deputy mayor of Heddal municipality in 1959-1960, and mayor in 1960-1961.

 Outside politics he worked as a school teacher and a farmer.